-Cost of Sales and Operating Expenses
+Cost of Goods Sold and Operating Expenses

-Cost of sales
+Cost of goods sold

-Cost of sales is recognized in the consolidated statement of income when the related goods are sold.
+Cost of goods sold is recognized in the consolidated statement of income when the related goods are sold.
 These are measured at the fair value of the consideration paid or payable.